 Overwhelmed In Life?
 How To Learn To Say No

-You may be thinking something like, “Of course, I know how to say ‘no.’” But your life story might be painting another picture.
+You may be thinking something like, “Of course, I know how to say ‘no.’” But your day-to-day life might be painting another picture.

 Why You Should Learn To Say No

 We only have so much time and energy to use on any given day.
-If you’re always saying “yes” to others, then it probably means that you’re often saying “no” to yourself.
+If you’re always saying “yes” to others, then that may mean that you’re often saying “no” to yourself.
 This could look like constantly staying late at work when your boss asks you to work overtime and missing out on your child’s basketball game.
 It could look like offering to help your friend move over the weekend when you really looking forward to having the day to relax after a stressful week.

 When you always say “yes” to others, you prioritize their wants and needs over your own.
 While it’s good not to live selfishly where you never help others, it can be dangerous for your emotional health and mental wellness to never prioritize your own needs and wants.